About Love SwimRun

 The idea to organise our first swimrun event was born in 2015 when I (Chloe) entered my first swimrun which was in Loch Lomand in Scotland.
 It was the first year that any swimrun events had taken place in the UK and swimrun as a sport was in it’s infancy.
 Hardly anyone had even heard of swimrun, there were no swimrun wetsuits available in the UK and it was all about customising old kit and making your own elasticated pull buoys!

-So that is what we did!
-Organising Inclusive, achievable, fun, friendly, welcoming events is now at the heart of everything that we do.
+So that is what I did!
+Organising inclusive, achievable, fun, friendly, welcoming events is now at the heart of everything that I do.

 5 Years On…

 Love SwimRun launched in 2016 with our inaugural event Love SwimRun Llanberis, the first swimrun event in Wales!
-We now have three great SwimRun events: Love SwimRun Llanberis a hilly 16km course which takes place in June in Llyn Padarn, Padarn Country Park.
-There is also a sprint course (6km) in which juniors can also take part!
-Love SwimRun Holy Island is a spectacular 21km linear course on the Anglesey coast with a 10km sprint option available!
-New for 2021, we have Love SwimRun Dawn to Dusk, a 12 hour endurance Swimrun!
-Complete as many laps of our tough 6km Swimrun course as you can between dawn and dusk!
-You’ll need to sign up fast for these fun SwimRuns as we only have limited spaces!
-All of our Swimrun events allow both team and solo entries and at Dawn to Dusk you can also enter as a relay team of 4!
+Love SwimRun Llanberis a hilly 16km course which takes place in June in Llyn Padarn, Padarn Country Park.
+There is also a sprint course (6km) in which juniors can also take part.
+You can enter as a solo participant or as a team of two.
+You’ll need to sign up fast for this fun challenge as we only have limited spaces!

-2017 saw the launch our new ‘Swim Train’ series, with The Big Welsh Swim!
+2017 saw the launch the new ‘Swim Train’ series, with The Big Welsh Swim!
 A multi distance open water swim in Llanberis with a choice to swim the length of the lake, either once, twice or three times!
-We have a mid length option too, plus spaces for juniors and a non-wetsuit option!
-We also now have The Big Bala Swim with a 1.5km, 4.5km and 9km options.
-In February 2020 we staged the first The Welsh Winter Swim: A fun but freezing cold water challenge!
-The Welsh Winter Swim includes short individual races of 50m, 100m, 250m and a tough 500m endurance challenge.
-Wetsuit and non-wetsuit places are available.
-Go on, dive in!
+We have a mid length (1.3km) and a 500m option too, plus spaces for juniors and a non-wetsuit option.

-In 2019 we began offering smaller, more personal guided events including The Secret SwimWalk and The Secret Swimrun Challenge – adventurous days out exploring the tracks, footpaths and lakes in Northern Snowdonia.
-We love running these events and having the time to get to know some of our participants better.
-Many of them come back to do more than one day with us!
-We also now also offer spectacular guided swims down the Menai Strait!
-This is a rare opportunity to swoosh for 6.5km or 4km down the narrow and dangerous channel of sea that separates the Island of Anglesey from mainland North Wales!
-We guide you safely through the bubbling ‘Swellies’ and under the two historic bridges!
+I also now also offer spectacular guided swims down the Menai Strait!
+This is a rare opportunity to swoosh for 6.5km or 4km down the narrow and dangerous channel of sea that separates the Island of Anglesey from mainland North Wales.
+The team will guide you safely through the bubbling ‘Swellies’ and under the two historic bridges!

-Chloe is now qualified as a STA Level 2 Open Water Swimming Coach and we run fun Introducion Courses and Coaching for open water swimming and swimrun.
+I am qualified as a STA Level 2 Open Water Swimming Coach and I run fun introduction courses and coaching sessions for open water swimming and swimrun.

 Who we are